 ReferencesLe Corbusier, Michael Raeburn

-From the architect.
+Text description provided by the architects.
 Known for its striking form and beautiful interior experiences, the Church at Firminy by Le Corbusier was another evolution of the core thoughts and practices of the architect throughout his many years of designing.

 This church also carries special significance, as it was the last major work of Le Corbusier and was left unfinished upon his death in 1965.
 It was finished forty-one years after his death in 2006, keeping his essence alive.